 There are many sites where you can sell your digital assets.
-I’ve tried many of them but there are only a handful that have potential to bring decent sales.
+I’ve tried many of them but there are only a handful that have the potential to bring decent sales.
 I’m going to list them here with some tips and tricks for successful selling.

 Table of Contents